-- i. be aged 18 or over prior to mobilisation - ii. not be a current Australia Awards scholarship awardee - iii. be able to speak a basic level of English (Program Areas may provide some English language training prior to mobilisation) - iv. be physically able to undertake the caring duties - v. be available for the required scholarship duration - vi. meet the visa requirements - 9.6.5.
+- 9.6.4.
+Carers must be aware of the support provided by DFAT and agree to their role as carer by signing a Disability Support Carers Agreement. - 9.6.5.
+Any funds provided by DFAT to support the carer are to be used for that function, in full knowledge of the carer. - 9.6.6.
+A carer must meet the following criteria: - i. be aged 18 or over prior to mobilisation - ii. not be a current Australia Awards scholarship awardee - iii. be able to speak a basic level of English (Program Areas may provide some English language training prior to mobilisation) - iv. be physically able to undertake the caring duties - v. be available for the required scholarship duration - vi. meet the visa requirements - 9.6.7.
 Where the spouse (de jure or de facto) of an awardee with a disability is an awardee's carer, they must apply for a Student visa (subclass 500) as a dependant.
-Where an awardee's carer is not their spouse, the carer should apply for a Subclass 590 visa. - 9.6.6.
-Student Guardian visa (subclass 590) applicants must provide HA evidence of their carer responsibilities in Australia.
-Either a Disability Support Agreement from DFAT outlining their caring role in Australia or a 'DFAT Carer

-Requirement Statement', provided by Program Area, is sufficient.
-See the HA website for more information.

-- 9.6.7.
-DFAT will fully fund any visa costs associated with a Student Guardian visa (subclass 590). - 9.6.8.
+Where an awardee's carer is not their spouse, the carer should apply for a Subclass 590 visa. - 9.6.8.
+Student Guardian visa (subclass 590) applicants must provide evidence of their carer responsibilities in Australia o the Department of Home Affairs.
+Either a Disability Support Agreement from DFAT outlining their caring role in Australia or a 'DFAT Carer Requirement Statement', provided by Program Area, is sufficient.
+See the Home Affairs website for more information. - 9.6.9.
+DFAT will fully fund any visa costs associated with a Student Guardian visa (subclass 590). - 9.6.10.
 A Student Guardian visa (subclass 590) does not generally provide working rights.
-In addition, DFAT holds the expectation a full-time carer will not seek additional work while in Australia. - 9.6.9.
+In addition, DFAT holds the expectation a full-time carer will not seek additional work while in Australia. - 9.6.11.
 Institutions must organise OSHC cover for carers on dependant 500 visas.
-These carers can be added to the awardee's OSHC cover and must have health insurance for the entire period they are in Australia. - 9.6.10.
+These carers can be added to the awardee's OSHC cover and must have health insurance for the entire period they are in Australia. - 9.6.12.
 Program Areas must organise Overseas Visitor Health Cover for carers who are on Student Guardian (subclass 590) visas.
-590 visa holders must have health insurance for the entire period they are in Australia. - 9.6.11.
+590 visa holders must have health insurance for the entire period they are in Australia. - 9.6.13.
 Should an awardee choose to change carers during their scholarship period they are liable for all costs involved in mobilising their new carer.
 This may include airfares, health cover, any changes to accommodation requirements, including rental increases.
-Any changes to carer must be discussed with the Student Contact Officer and Disability Support Consultant prior to any action taken. - 9.6.12.
+Any changes to carer must be discussed with the Student Contact Officer and Disability Support Consultant prior to any action taken.

+9.6.14.
 Carer Support Packages must form part of the Disability Support Agreement.
 DFAT will fund the following carer support package: